 This course is aimed at an introduction (with rigorous treatment) to the fundamentals of optimal and robust control.
 It will be divided roughly into two parts.
 The first will cover aspects of robust control including model reduction, H_2 and H_ infinity control, and feedback control of uncertain systems.
 The second will delve into optimal control including topics such as the linear quadratic regulator, the calculus of variations, the maximum principle, and the Hamilton-Jacobi-Bellman equation.
-Meets with ENG EC701 and ME701.
-Only one of these courses may be taken for credit.
+Same as ENG EC701 and ME 701.
+Students may not receive credits for both.

 ENG SE 704: Adaptive Control

 Graduate Prerequisites: ENG SE/ME/EC 501.
 Nonlinear control at the level of ME 762 is helpful, but not required.

 This course provides a theoretical foundation for developing adaptive controllers for dynamic systems.
 Topics include system identification, model reference adaptive control, adaptive pole placement control, and adaptive control of nonlinear systems.
 Same as ENG ME 704.
 Students may not receive credits for both.

 ENG SE 710: Dynamic Programming and Stochastic Control

 Undergraduate Prerequisites: CAS MA 381 or ENG EK 500 or ENG ME 308; and ENGEC402, ENGEC501 or ENGME510